syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-#### Exclude groups while exporting
+### Exclude Groups while Exporting

-By default, all the groups in data grid will be exported to PDF document.
-If you want to export the data grid without Groups, set the [DataGridPdfExportOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportGroups.html) property as `false`.
+By default, all the groups in the data grid will be exported to PDF document.
+To export the data grid without Groups, set the [DataGridPdfExportOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportGroups.html) property to `false`.

 {% tabs %}
 {% highlight c# %}